opengauss-mirror/docs/content/en/docs/Releasenotes/features.md

     The CM installation can be decoupled when the database process already exists.
 In addition, the CM component can be upgraded independently, enhancing the reliability of the database cluster.

 -   Enhanced MySQL compatibility
-    Version 3.1.1 supports the following syntax points: (Only some typical syntax points are listed.
-For details, see section "MySQL Compatibility" in the Developer Guide.)
+    Version 3.1.1 supports the following syntax points: Only some typical syntax points are listed.
+For details, see [MySQL Compatibility](../DataMigrationGuide/b-compatible-description.md).
     -   Operators: !, ->, and ->>
     -   System functions: 28 JSON class functions, such as JSON_ARRAY(), JSON_OBJECT(), JSON_QUOTE(), JSON_CONTAINS(), JSON_CONTAINS_PATH(), and JSON_EXTRACT(), support any\_value, database, and default functions.
     -   DDLs: